 Keeping your website properly maintained can be a real challenge, especially if you aren't up to date on current internet trends.
-The web is constantly changing, and you need to adapt to the latest events not only to survive, but to thrive.
+The web is constantly changing, platforms and technologies are consistently improving.
+Small business owners need to adapt to these latest changes not only to survive, but to thrive.

 1. Make Sure Your Website Is Optimized for Mobile Users